 Using the input data tables and the configuration file, an episode algorithm creates two output tables: the episode output table and the Principal Accountable Provider (also referred to as PAP or Quarterback) output table.
-The Episode agnostic algorithm logic (section 4) and GI hemorrhage episode detailed description (section 5) describe the definition of each output field.
+The Episode agnostic algorithm logic (section 4) and Outpatient and non-acute inpatient cholecystectomy episode detailed description (section 5) describe the definition of each output field.
 In these sections output fields are referred to by the output field names provided in the tables below and are written in italics.